Teo44/OpenRoutePlanner/documentation/weekly_report_2.md

 Jacoco keeps giving "Skipping JaCoCo execution due to missing execution data file." error, can't figure it out.

+A* seems to only be faster than Dijkstra on the first run, then presumably some optimisations or caching make Dijkstra faster.
+Either A* needs more optimisation or the graph needs to be larger.

 ## Plan for next week
 * Fix and finish A*
 * Start working on IDA*
 * Start replacing Java's datastructures with own implementations
+* General cleanup of the code
 * Betterments to the UI?